alan-platform/alan-platform.github.io/pages/tuts/syntax.md

 ---
 layout: page
-title: "Alan grammar syntax"
+title: "Alan Grammars"
 category: docs
 ---

-# Syntax

 ## How to read grammars

+The documentation for the Alan languages describes the syntax of those languages in the form of an Alan grammar, often accompanied by a description and/or examples.
+An Alan grammar describes what you can write in an Alan file: the keywords to use, values to provide, and options to choose from.

 ### Keywords
-- Literals between square brackets indicate required keywords, where a comma indicates if keywords go before or after a property value.
+The orange literals between square brackets indicate required keywords.
+A comma indicates if keywords go before or after a property value.
 For example:

 <div class="language-js highlighter-rouge">
 <div class="highlight">